-Cycle EXIF is an online collection of the world’s most beautiful bicycles, updated several days a week.
-That means new and classic roadies, mountain bikes, BMX, track and fixed, handmade masterpieces and custom commuters.
+Cycle EXIF is an online collection of the world’s most beautiful bicycles, updated six days a week.
+That means new and classic road bikes, mountain bikes, BMX, track and fixed, handmade masterpieces and custom commuters.
 The first bike went live in August 2010 and there’s now over a thousand bikes in the Archives.

 I love all bicycles and I’m passionate about writing, design and photography, and Cycle EXIF is a way to combine all three — and connect with other people who share the same interests.
 I also get lots of questions about this site: here are the answers to the most common ones.

 Who are you and where are you based?

 My name is Adam Leddin and I live in Cronulla, a beachside suburb an hour ride south of Sydney, Australia.
 I was born and raised in Orange NSW, and I’m still a country boy at heart.
 I left for the big smoke when I was 18 and I’ve been living in Sydney for 22 years.

 What bike do you ride?

 My current ride is a murdered-out Cannondale CAAD10 with Thomson bits and a HED/White Industries set of wheels from Skunkworks Bikes.
 Alongside that is my beloved Ricardo Nuovo, decked out in Patebury leather and a Brooks B17.
 My first roadie was a Ricardo so it’s got a lot of sentimental value.
 It’s the Holden Torana of bicycles.
 My daily rider is an On-One il Pompino single speed which I rode from Sydney to Melbourne in 2009 with Scooter and Andy ‘FYXO’ White — but that’s another story.
 There’s also a various assortment of project bikes in the garage: A Specialized Fatboy BMX, old school MTB and an Ortre cargo bike.
 N+1 and all of that…

 What does ‘EXIF’ mean?